Graduation and Retention Rates: Find Out if Anyone Sticks Around

 If you are not a "First-Time/Full-Time Undergraduate Degree Seeker" then you will want to ask Appalachian Bible College about graduation rates for other more appropriate groups of students.

-Based on the caliber of first-time/full-time students that attend Appalachian Bible College we would expect an overall graduation rate of 44.3%.
-However, students are graduating at a rate that is 18.5% higher.
-Therefore, Appalachian Bible College is among the highest performing schools nationwide in graduating students when their anticipated academic achievement is factored in.
+Based on the caliber of first-time/full-time students that attend Appalachian Bible College we would expect an overall graduation rate of 48.9%.
+However, students are graduating at a rate that is 7.0% higher.
+That means Appalachian Bible College is performing above average at graduating students based upon those students' anticipated academic achievement in college.

 The Majority of First-Time/Full-Time Non-Grads at This School Dropped Out.